maxnachlinger/log4js-node-amqp/README.md

   level: { level: 20000, levelStr: 'INFO' },
   category: 'test'
 }

+// if you specified a logEventInterceptor in options, then whatever logEventInterceptor returns will be sent, e.g.: log4js.configure({
+  appenders: [
+    {
+      type: 'log4js-node-amqp',
+      // more config here
+      logEventInterceptor: function(logEvent, additionalInfo) {
+        return (logEvent.data || {}).message; // send a simple string to the exchange }
+    }
+  ]
+});
 ```
 ### Reading things from the log-queue
 If you want some ideas on how to read things from the log queue, have a look at this [simple log reader example](example/logReader/example.js).